-Currently, the progressive tax scale's highest rate is 48%, applied to annual taxable income exceeding \in 80,882, which is further liable for an additional solidarity tax at a maximum 5% rate, for taxable income exceeding \in 250,000 (a 2.5% rate applies to taxable income between \in 80,000 and \in 250,000).
+Currently, the progressive tax scale's highest rate is 48%, applied to annual taxable income exceeding €75,009, which is further liable for an additional solidarity tax at a maximum 5% rate, for taxable income exceeding €250,000 (a 2.5% rate applies to taxable income between €80,000 and €250,000).

-There are exceptions to the progressive tax rates scale, e.g., relating to capital gains on the transfer of shares or to real estate rental income, to which a flat 28% rate applies.
+There are exceptions to the progressive tax rates scale, e.g., relating to capital gains on the transfer of securities or to real estate rental income, to which a flat 28% rate applies (not applicable to short term sale of securities).
 Investment income is usually liable for final withholding tax at 28%.
 Taxpayers may opt to have these types of income included in their taxable base together with other income, and taxation is then levied under the progressive tax rate scale.